atsushi-ambo/Local.Tofu/README.md

-# OpenTofu Docker Environment and Configuration
+# OpenTofu Docker Environment and Configuration　for Macbook

 This repository provides a Docker environment for working with OpenTofu, as well as instructions for configuring your `.zshrc` to streamline your workflow.